drupalhu/drupal.hu/sites/all/modules/contrib/search_api/README.txt

 Apart from improving the module itself, developers can extend search capabilities provided by the Search API by providing implementations for one (or several) of the following classes.
-Detailled documentation on the methods that need to be implemented are always available as doc comments in the respective interface definition (all found in their respective files in the includes/ directory).
+Detailed documentation on the methods that need to be implemented are always available as doc comments in the respective interface definition (all found in their respective files in the includes/ directory).
 The details for hooks can be looked up in the search_api.api.php